nepluno/creamystrand/README.md

 CreamyStrand
 ================
 CreamyStrand is an open source project for the physical simulation of the coupling between hairs and shear-dependent liquid.
-It is cross-platform (Mac OS X, Linux, Windows, and more), and licensed under the Mozilla Public License v.
+It supports Linux and Windows, and licensed under the Mozilla Public License v.
 2.0.

 We would like to hear from you if you appreciate this work.